mikirosario/libasm/readme.md

 IMPORTANT!
 This readme explains the MacOSX versions of these functions that are required for the 42 school project.
-The Linux versions can be quite different.
+The Linux versions can be different.
 Assembly is not known for its portability. xD

 FT_STRLEN